Certified Used Vehicle Programs Reject Cars with Accident Damage

 In general, previous structural repairs, especially poor quality repairs, are best identified from under the vehicle.
 This is the best place to start an inspection.
-Be through and methodical.
-In some cases it may be necessary to remove the lower plastic engine covers to view the front side members and lower radiator support.
-Any of the items shown below should trigger a more through investigation:
+Be thorough and methodical.
+In some cases, it may be necessary to remove the lower plastic engine covers to view the front side members and lower radiator support.
+Any of the items shown below should trigger a more thorough investigation:

 - Inspect the front and rear bumper mounting areas for signs of distortion or straightening.
 Check the crush beads (depressions in the side members) for distortion or collapse.
 These crush-zones should have smooth bends and folds.

 Excessive body damage regardless of whether it is not repaired, or repaired improperly, or even properly repaired will make a vehicle ineligible for certification.
 As with all Toyota Certified standards, common sense must be applied to ensure reasonable customer expectations are met.
 Determining what is or is not excessive body damage may be difficult.
 To assist in making the following items generally indicate that the vehicle is NOT eligible for certification:

 - The usage of imitation sheet metal body parts, radiators, or A/C condenser while 1) the vehicle is owned by a dealership, and 2) the vehicle is in the process of being reconditioned.
 Imitation sheet metal body parts do not carry a DOT label.
 Toyota genuine replacement parts will be indicated by an “R-DOT” label.
 The original part will have the model number identification of the DOT label.
 These labels are attached to the outer body panels such as hoods, fenders, bumpers, doors, quarter panels, deck lids, hatch lids, and tailgates.